Site Selection Criteria – 12 Important Factors for Green Buildings

 - Unlike buildings, these equipment’s operate more efficiently when not blocked by vegetation or structures.

-- The energy use rises by 20% or more by various risks such as-
+- Energy use rises by 20% or more by various risks such as-

 - Air blockage by vegetation or other obstructions.